Learn these 13 basic Tomato Growing Tips for Containers to grow the best red and juicy, plump tomatoes in pots!

 5. Grow Determinate Tomatoes

 Grow determinate varieties of tomatoes if you’re short of space or growing tomatoes in containers.
-Determinate tomatoes don’t grow too tall or wide (generally, 3-4 feet).
+Determinate tomatoes don’t become too tall or wide (generally, 3-4 feet).
 Both hybrid and heirloom cultivars are available in it.

 6. Use the Right Technique to Plant